Graduate Certificates in Integrative Medicine and Nutrition and Lifestyle Medicine

 Choose the Certificate That’s Right for You

-Our online Graduate Certificates in Integrative Medicine and Integrated Nutrition & Lifestyle Medicine are designed to enhance your knowledge of holistic health.
-No matter which option you choose, you can transfer credits to our MSHS in Integrative Medicine programs.
+Our online Graduate Certificates in Integrative Medicine and Integrative Nutrition & Lifestyle Medicine are designed to enhance your knowledge of whole-person health.
+All courses are delivered online in a flexible, asynchronous format, so you can earn a graduate certificate while keeping up with your personal and professional commitments.
+No matter which option you choose, you can transfer credits to our MSHS in Integrative Medicine Programs.

 Graduate Certificate in Integrative Medicine

-In this program, students learn to create personalized care plans that draw from a variety of disciplines and help patients achieve and maintain optimal well-being.
+In this program, students learn to create evidence-informed, personalized, whole-person care plans that draw from a variety of disciplines and help patients achieve and maintain optimal well-being.

 Graduate Certificate in Integrative Nutrition & Lifestyle Medicine

-This certificate combines core competencies of lifestyle medicine with foundational nutrition knowledge so students can incorporate dietary principles into effective patient care.
+This certificate combines core competencies of lifestyle medicine with foundational integrative nutrition knowledge, so students can incorporate dietary principles into effective patient care.

 Program Outcomes

-- Generate individualized, whole-person, patient-centered care plans using the Integrative Medicine core competencies and evidence-based reports from advanced techniques and methods (genomics, proteomics, and metabolomics).
+- Generate individualized, whole-person, patient-centered care plans using the Integrative Medicine core competencies and evidence-based reports from advanced techniques and methods.

 - Integrate nutrition and metabolism foundational knowledge into Integrative Medicine patient-care plans.